sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 during a SAML or OpenID Connect transaction, the Gluu Server needs to know it exists.

 ### Cache Refresh
-Cache Refresh is the mechanism used by Gluu Server to syncrhonize users from a backend LDAP data source, for example, Active Directory. `Cache Refresh` periodically searches these data sources, compares the results to previous searches, and if a changed user account is found, it is updated.
+Cache Refresh, a.k.a.
+LDAP Synchronization, is the process of connecting an existing backend LDAP server, like Microsoft Active Directory, with the Gluu Server's local LDAP server. `Cache Refresh` periodically searches these data sources, compares the results to previous searches, and if a changed user account is found, it is updated.
 The frequency of cache refresh is also set from this page via the